If you’re looking for upcoming electric cars in India, then you’ve come to the right place.

 2. Maruti Suzuki Ertiga Electric

 The popular Multipurpose Utility Vehicle from Maruti could get an electric treatment very soon.
-An anonymous source close to Maruti Suzuki claims the company is working on Ertiga Electric car.
+An anonymous source close to Maruti Suzuki claims the company is working on an Ertiga Electric car.
 Needless to say, it will be one of the most awaited upcoming electric cars in India.

 The Ertiga electric car will be different in dimensions compared to the conventional Ertiga.
 The revised dimensions will be done to accommodate the massive electric battery and motor to power the Ertiga electric car.